-Almost twelve years ago, I inadvertently found myself a member of a club that no Mother wants to be a part of.
+Almost thirteen years ago, I inadvertently found myself a member of a club that no Mother wants to be a part of.
 I found myself in the company of women, just like me, dealing with the loss of a baby.
 And what started off as a group of complete strangers has, over the course of the last decade, given us the opportunity to get to know each other, to support and advise each other, to listen, encourage, and forge friendships which I know will last the distance.

 We are all so very different, there are no two of us the same, different ages, different circumstances, geographically poles apart, and yet all with one thing in common: we are Mothers, missing our children, simply looking for a way to survive.